greed42/greed42.github.io/RESUME.md

 -   Define in-company standards for Kubernetes configuration, develop prototype implementation.
-Core Helm chart for running daemon applications in use in over 400 unique `Deployment`s.
+Core Helm chart for running daemon applications in use in creating over 400 unique `Deployment` object (and supporting objects such as `Service`).

 -   Analyze outages and incidents to recommend actions to improve detection of future events, afford faster recovery time, and